bmccann/decaNLP/index.md

 ### Multilingual decaNLP
 Can we create a model that performs well across all of decaNLP in multiple languages?
-This might start out by simply adding additional machine translation pairs to decaNLP, but eveneutally we would like a system that can perform all ten tasks in aas many languages as possible.
+This might start out by simply adding additional machine translation pairs to decaNLP, but eventually we would like a system that can perform all ten tasks in as many languages as possible.
 Ideally, this would not require running an NMT system first before running a question answering system.
 A truly multilingual model would be able to capitalize on its understanding of many languages to perform tasks in multiple language despite having only trained on that task in a single language.